Kellebelle Yoga is owned by Kelly McGrath - a London based Yoga Teacher from Ireland

 My Yoga Story: I dabbled in yoga for a few years before I properly fell in love with the practice.
 My first experience with yoga was accidentally going to a VOGA class (vogue-ing dance moves coupled with yoga poses!) and, for someone who hadn't a clue what Downward Dog was at that stage, it left me feeling very confused as to what this whole 'yoga thing' was.
 And frankly, out of my depth.

-It wasn't until I moved to London and would suffer from panic attacks that I started to properly take a look into yoga, on the advice of my GP.
-After my initial yoga experience, I decided that this time I would take it slow and find teachers that I clicked with.
-I started to go to beginners yoga classes and workshops to really build the foundations and my confidence.
+It wasn't until I moved to London and suffered from panic attacks that I started to properly take a look into yoga, on the advice of my GP.
+After my initial yoga experience, I decided that this time I would take it slow and find teachers whose styles resonated with me.
+I started to attend yoga classes for beginners and workshops to really build the foundations and my confidence.

 I soon found myself going to classes most days and a few months later I booked to go on my first yoga retreat.
 From there, everything snowballed and I felt like I found 'my thing'.
-Unlike many yogis, I was never a dancer (unless Zumba counts!) or sporty in any way so sequencing and flowing didn't come naturally to me at first.
-I am not the most flexible person and my hips will never allow me to do a full tree pose, let alone lotus!
+Unlike many yogis, I was never a dancer (unless Zumba counts!) or sporty in any way, so sequencing and flowing didn't come naturally to me.
+I am not the most flexible person and my hip structure will never allow me to do a full tree pose, let alone lotus!
 BUT... what yoga has taught me, and what I aim to teach, is that none of this actually matters.
 We make shapes in yoga and connect the movement to breath, but being able to look a certain way or master certain asanas (poses) is not the end goal.

 I am really passionate about teaching yoga and nurturing all levels of students as I know what a wonderful impact a kind and understanding teacher can have.
 As a teacher you have the power to help transform and give students the tools to build their own yoga journey.

 Keep checking in on the blog for recipes & news.